brockcp/eigopost-nodejs/README.md

 # EigoPost

-- **EigoPost** is a site for Japanese ESL students to study and practice their English - modeled after sites such as StackOverflow. _Eigo_ means English in Japanese.
+- **EigoPost** is a site for Japanese ESL students to study and practice English - modeled after sites such as StackOverflow. _Eigo_ means English in Japanese.

 ### Features: